couchbaselabs/tuqtng/docs/n1ql-v1.md

 If the current context is the document:

     {
-    	"name": "unql"
+    	"name": "n1ql"
     }

-Then the indentifier *name* would evaluate to the value unql.
+Then the indentifier *name* would evaluate to the value n1ql.

 nested-expr: